Ammonium sulphate 21-0-0 + 57,5 SO₃

 Ideal for basic lubrication and surface application.

-Indicative doses (per acre) and application methods:
+Indicative dosage (per acre) and methods of application:

 Cereals (wheat, barley)